plaid/deprecated-link/README.md

 ![Plaid Dashboard](http://i.imgur.com/ypo3l26.png)

-Project CSA is currently in beta.
+Plaid Link is currently in beta.
 If you do not see a `public_key` on your account dashboard, contact <info@plaid.com> to be assigned one.

 Your `public_key` is a less privileged version of your `client_id` and `secret`.
-It simply associates accounts you create using Project CSA with your `client_id`.
+It simply associates accounts you create using Plaid Link with your `client_id`.
 All Plaid API requests **must** be made using your private `client_id` and `secret`.